 As previously mentioned, marijuana for recreational use has been legalized in Illinois; however, there are restrictions on the purchase and consumption of this drug.
 Marijuana use produces adverse effects and should only be used by responsible adults who purchase it through a licensed dispensary.

-Written by: Terence Hodges-Health Educator, Robert Crown Center for Health Education
+Written by: Terence Hodges-Health Educator, Candor Health Education